Get news, updates, & event Info delivered right to your inbox:

 We LOVE seeing a new reforestation initiative.
 Especially one that's country-wide!
 This month, Kostis Hatzidakis, Greece's Minister of the Environment and Energy, announced the launch of its largest ever reforestation campaign.
 This effort will lead to the planting of over 30 million trees over a period of 10 years.
 Reforestation looks good on you, Greece!

-Historically, trees and city parks in America have been situated in wealthy, white neighborhoods.
+Historically, trees and city parks in America go to wealthy, white neighborhoods.
 Now, a program in Colorado’s capital is trying to correct that injustice.
-By implementing a new environmental tax that has increased their budget, the city is planning to purchase land for new parks, repair derelict playgrounds, add recreation centers, and plant trees in areas where shade is sparse.
+By implementing a new environmental tax that has created a larger budget, the city is planning to purchase land for new parks, repair derelict playgrounds, add recreation centers and plant trees in areas where shade is sparse.
 Trees for everybody!

 Thanks to a group of Black STEM professionals and students (who were inspired by the experience of Christian Cooper, who experienced racial bias while birding in Central Park), The Audubon Society, the National Park Service, and countless other organizations are boosting the work of Black Americans who love birds and nature.
 Black wildlife biologists, conservationists, educators, and environmental advocates are proving that (duh!) appreciating biodiversity cuts across racial divides.